antoinemcgrath/HearHerVoice/README.md

 WANTED

-10,000+ comments/tweets which are 95% hate speech aimed at female identity groups.
+#(no longer a priority, training may possible with a few hundred) #10,000+ comments/tweets which are 95% hate speech aimed at female identity groups.
 Datasets that based on keyword occurences will not suffice.